 Kuang Si Waterfalls

 Beneath these absolutely stunning waterfalls are small pools where you can bathe in the fresh steam and stare in awe at the beauty of nature.
 With a 50-meter cascade, these falls remain the most beautiful in Laos.

 There are numerous walking trails, and you can explore the beauty of the entire areas and perhaps catch a glimpse of some butterflies.

 Get Out and Go

 While Laos may not be the first on everyone’s bucket list, this up and coming tourist destination is sure to provide you with the adventure of a lifetime.
-While you travel off the beaten path you can experience a quieter side of Asia and slip into a world dominated by nature.
+By traveling off the beaten path, you can experience a quieter side of Asia and slip into a world dominated by nature.
 With gorgeous, ancient relics and amazing scenery, Laos will surely draw you in and leave you in awe of its wonders.